-In FY2012, A\STAR made strides in forging strategic partnerships with many companies that have brought in significant investments into Singapore and created high-value jobs.
+In FY2012, ASTAR made strides in forging strategic partnerships with many companies that have brought in significant investments into Singapore and created high-value jobs.
 Notable industry deals include:

 a.
 Fujitsu.
 DSI signed an RCA with Fujitsu Limited to jointly research hybrid drive storage systems involving the use of hybrid hard disk drives (HDD) in an enterprise-grade disk storage system.
-The objective of the project is to demonstrate the b.
+The objective of the project is to demonstrate the advantages of hybrid HDD for enterprise use in data centres to deliver better performance, energy efficiency and data reliability with faster data reconstruction than conventional enterprise HDD.
+DSI staff will take a lead role in the development of the hybrid drive software and hardware components.

+b.
 Lloyd's Register.
-In Sep 2012, Lloyd's Register (LR) announced the establishment of a Group Technology Centre (GTC) in Singapore, and signed a Master Research Collaboration Agreement with A\STAR to deliver innovations and solutions to the Energy and Maritime sectors.
+In Sep 2012, Lloyd's Register (LR) announced the establishment of a Group Technology Centre (GTC) in Singapore, and signed a Master Research Collaboration Agreement with ASTAR to deliver innovations and solutions to the Energy and Maritime sectors.
 In 2013, Lloyd and IHPC officially opened a joint laboratory.
-The laboratory will leverage on HPC's c.
+The laboratory will leverage on HPC's capabilities in computational fluid dynamics and engineering mechanics, and deliver innovative technological solutions to address the challenges faced by the marine, energy and offshore sectors.
+LR's investment will exceed \$93M.

+- c.
 Procter & Gamble.
-Since the signing of the MRCA with A\STAR in Sep 2010, there has been increased project collaborations between A\STAR and P&G. A total of 6 projects were signed in FY2012, bringing the total project collaborations to 17.
-This is in tandem with P&G's announcement, in May 2012, to move its headquarters for skin care, cosmetics and personal care to Singapore to be closer to the fast-growing Asia beauty market.
+Since the signing of the MRCA with ASTAR in Sep 2010, there has been increased project collaborations between ASTAR and P&G. A total of 6 projects were signed in FY2012, bringing the total project collaborations to 17.
+This is in tandem with P&G's announcement, in May 2012, to move its headquarters for skin care, cosmetics and personal care to Singapore to be closer to the fast-growing Asia beauty market. - d.

-d.
 Chugai.
 Chugai made the decision to establish a second R&D facility in Singapore.
 The Chugai Pharmabody Research (CPR) is located in Biopolis and is a 60-man R&D unit working on antibody engineering.
-A\STAR's Chief Scientist Prof Sir David Lane had been appointed as Chairman of CPR, where his research and scientific standing were instrumental in attracting Chugai to Singapore.
+ASTAR's Chief Scientist Prof Sir David Lane had been appointed as Chairman of CPR, where his research and scientific standing were instrumental in attracting Chugai to Singapore.